 The same can be said for productivity… to a point.

 The Problem of Overchoice

 There are so many systems, programs, and methodologies that are out there that can enhance one’s personal productivity.
 The problem lies in choosing one and sticking with it.
 But that’s hard to do.
 That’s because you’re faced with a phenomenon coined by Alvin Tofler called “overchoice.”

 It’s easy to be transient in personal productivity matters because it’s human nature to want to learn, explore and achieve mastery.
 But there’s a tipping point.
 This is where willpower comes in…not just to focus on doing things but to stick with one system that allows you to do those things in a timely fashion.

-Patrick Rhone mentioned on Episode 11 of the Enough podcast2 that he has a friend that goes to the same restaurant on the same day and orders the same thing every time he does.
+My friend Patrick Rhone once shared that he has a friend that goes to the same restaurant on the same day and orders the same thing every time he does.
 While that may be boring to some, it has familiarity going for it.
 The friend will know if his meal is “off” since he orders the same thing.
 He’ll be familiar with the staff because he goes to the same place.
 He can plan around his trip to the restaurant on the day he regularly goes there.
 All because of familiarity.

-The key to being productive over doing productive is informed self-elimination of choice.
 So pick something to use and stick with it.
-That's the first thing you'll do -- and then you’ll be able to do a whole lot more a lot better.
+Once you do that then you’ll be able to do a whole lot more a lot better.